What I Don’t Believe: Heresy and Apostasy

 Please note that the following points are not meant to be an outright condemnation of people who may hold to one or more of these beliefs.
 Pointing out that something is contrary to scripture is not the same as saying that someone who holds this view is going to hell.
 I may speak passionately against false doctrines, but the motivation is a love and compassion for people and the truth, not hatred or malice toward anyone.
 I, myself, have held several unscriptural views and as I’ve grown to better know God through scripture, I have been corrected; and, continue to be corrected…

 (a) Calvinism – worships a different “god”, perverse understanding of God’s nature and motivations, based on Augustine’s gnostic and manichaeistic influences.
 You know these folks because they say you are going to hell if you don’t believe in all 5-points of Calvinism.
 The ultimate “man-centered” gospel is the one that is defined by man and not God.
-Often hides behind terms such as “historical Christianity” and “reformed theology”.
-Claims to literally interpret the Bible, however, places more emphasis on what select reformers said above what the Bible actually says.
+Often hides behind terms such as “historical Christianity”, “reformed theology”, and “Doctrines of Grace”.
+Claims to literally interpret the Bible, however, places more emphasis on what select reformers said and cherry pick verses above what the Bible actually says in context.

 And, no, I don’t agree with Arminianism either.